stevencombs/retrocombs.github.io/about.md

 Prior to his assignment at USTRANSCOM, he served 6 months on active duty as a chief, policy and plans for [Joint Task Force - Alaska][0511-004] and studied the role of global warming and its impacts on national and strategic policy.

-Before being placed on active duty, he served as a department chair and professor for Advanced Manufacturing Technology at Ivy Tech Community College – Evansville.
+Before placed on active duty, he served as a department chair and professor for Advanced Manufacturing Technology at Ivy Tech Community College – Evansville.
 Prior to this appointment, he spent 8 years as the Evansville campus’ instructional technologist assisting faculty in the creation of compelling and media rich online course content.

 Combs began his academic teaching career as a graduate teaching assistant and visiting lecturer at [Murray State University][0511-005].
 While pursuing his graduate degree, he also taught as an adjunct for [Paducah Community College][0511-006].